The Chapter 7 Bankruptcy Process: An Overview

 • Step 4:

-About 30 days after you file, attend a creditors’ meeting, usually the only personal appearance you’ll have to make.
-The creditors’ meeting occurs in a small hearing room and is conducted by the trustee.
+About 30 days after you file, attend a creditors' meeting, usually the only personal appearance you'll have to make.
+The creditors' meeting occurs in a small hearing room and is conducted by the trustee.
 Creditors seldom appear.
 At this meeting, you are required to answer (under oath) any questions the trustee has about the information in your papers, or provide other information the trustee thinks is relevant.
 A typical meeting lasts five minutes or less.
-You don’t need a lawyer to represent you at this meeting—you will have to answer the trustee’s questions directly, whether or not you have a lawyer with you.
+You are not required to have a lawyer represent you at this meeting—you will have to answer the trustee's questions directly, whether or not you have a lawyer with you.

 • Step 5: